-Child, Youth and School Services (CYS) provides quality programs for children and youth between the ages of six weeks through 12th grade.
+Child and Youth Services (CYS) provides quality programs for children and youth between the ages of six weeks through 12th grade.
 Our mission is to provide a safe environment, enriching experiences and warm, loving care for children.
 We extend an open invitation for Families to drop in for informal visits.
 This provides an opportunity to become acquainted with Families and enables us to provide optimum learning experiences for children.
 Our program is structured developmentally and geared to the needs and interests of the children and their Families.
-Army Regulation 608-10 is the document which governs CYS.
+Army Regulation 608-10, Army Directive 2015-44 (Updated Policy for Army, Child, Youth and School Services Programs), and U.S. Army Child, Youth and School Services Operations Manual (2015) are the documents that govern CYS.